AshCodez29/Antariksh/README.md

 # ✦ ANTARIKSH

-Welcome to the official repository for **Antariksh**, astronomy club of Vishwakarma Institute of Technology (VIT), Pune.
+Repository for **Antariksh**, the astronomy club of Vishwakarma Institute of Technology (VIT), Pune.

 ## 🛠️ Tech Stack